luminide/luminide-templates/pytorch-kaggle-sorghum/{{cookiecutter and 'code'}}/README.md

 - After an experiment is complete, use the file browser on the IDE interface to access the results on the IDE Server.
 - Use the `Experiment Tracking` menu to track experiments.
 - Launch inference.sh to create submission.csv and use submit.sh to upload it to Kaggle.
+- Check the [leaderboard](https://www.kaggle.com/competitions/sorghum-id-fgvc-9/leaderboard) to see your score!

 {%- if cookiecutter.data_subset_percentage != '100' %}